-- ► Specify the maximum possible plunge angle and the corner radius DR2 in the ANGLE column of the TOOL.T tool table. - > The control automatically calculates the max. permissible infeed and changes your entered value accordingly, if necessary. - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - If you have entered the bore hole diameter to be the same as the tool diameter, the control will bore directly to the entered depth without any helical interpolation. - An active mirror function does not influence the type of milling defined in the cycle. - When calculating the overlap factor, the control takes the corner radius DR2 of the current tool into account. - This cycle monitors the defined usable length LU of the tool.
+- Specify the maximum possible plunge angle and the corner radius DR2 in the ANGLE column of the TOOL.T tool table. - > The control automatically calculates the max. permissible infeed and changes your entered value accordingly, if necessary. - This cycle can be executed only in the FUNCTION MODE MILL machining mode. - If you have entered the bore hole diameter to be the same as the tool diameter, the control will bore directly to the entered depth without any helical interpolation. - An active mirror function does not influence the type of milling defined in the cycle. - When calculating the overlap factor, the control takes the corner radius DR2 of the current tool into account so that the bottom of the hole will be as level as possible.
+The overlap factor is reduced to a minimum. - This cycle monitors the defined usable length LU of the tool.
 If the LU value is less than the DEPTH Q201, the control will display an error message. - The control uses the RCUTS value in the cycle to monitor non-center-cut tools and to prevent the tool from front-face touching.
 If necessary, the control interrupts machining and issues an error message.